Scaled Composites Stratolaunch: Early development

 In August 2013, the Pegasus II was selected for the air-launch vehicle.
 In August 2014, all solid-fuel propulsion was selected, rather than liquid-fuel for the Orbital Sciences launcher.
 In August 2015, 200000 lb of structure was assembled.

 By June 2016, Scaled Composites had 300 people working on the project.
-Virgin Galactic also plans to launch small satellites with the LauncherOne from a 747.
+Virgin Orbit also planned to launch small satellites with the LauncherOne from a 747.
 Orbital ATK dropped its Thunderbolt rocket project for medium-class payloads.
 In October 2016, the Pegasus II was replaced by multiple Pegasus XL mounted underneath the carrier aircraft, developments of the original Pegasus rocket which had been launched 42 times since 1990.

 Testing

 By May 1, 2017, Stratolaunch had already spent hundreds of millions of dollars on the project.
 On May 31, 2017, the aircraft was rolled out for fueling tests, and to be prepared for ground testing, engine runs, taxi tests, and ultimately, first flight.
 The company stated that it was aiming for a 2019 first-launch demonstration.
 The Register newspaper in 2017 reported that Stratolaunch may have competition from the DARPA XS-1 or from Vector Space Systems by 2019.
 By September 2017, engine testing was underway as well as testing of "control surfaces and electric, pneumatic and fire detection systems."
 In December 2017, its first low-speed taxi test took it to 25 knots on the runway, powered by its six turbofans, to test its steering, braking, and telemetry.
 Higher-speed taxi tests began in 2018, reaching 40 knots in February, and 78 kn in October.
 On January 9, 2019, Stratolaunch completed a 110 kn taxi test, and released a photograph of the nose landing gear lifted off the ground during the test.

 In January 2019, three months after the death of Stratolaunch founder and Microsoft co-founder Paul Allen, Stratolaunch abandoned the development of its PGA rocket engines and dedicated launchers.
 This left the Northrop Grumman Pegasus XL as the sole launch option for an orbital capability of 800 lb.
 Stratolaunch was then reported to be aiming for a first flight within a few weeks and a first launch from the carrier in 2020.

-The aircraft first flew on April 13, 2019, at the Mojave Air and Space Port, reaching 17,000 ft and speed of 165 kn in a 2 hours 29 minutes flight.
+The aircraft first flew on April 13, 2019, at the Mojave Air and Space Port, reaching 17,000 ft and speed of 165 kn in a 2-hour-29-minute flight.